Doctor of Philosophy (PhD) in Healthcare Studies

 Mode of Attendance Full-Time and Part-Time

-Programme Duration 36 months (full-time) and up to 84 months (part-time)
+Programme Duration 36 months

 Target Group The PhD program is specifically designed for individuals with professional backgrounds in the healthcare industry.
 This includes three primary groups: (1) experienced healthcare professionals seeking to deepen their academic engagement and contribute to knowledge production in their field; (2) healthcare academics and educators who do not yet hold a doctoral degree and aim to strengthen their academic qualifications for leadership roles in teaching, research, and institutional development; and (3) professionals currently working in healthcare who are planning a career transition into academic, research, or consultancy roles within the healthcare sector.